Rural Chinese lender cautiously re-opens for business after averted bank run

-YICHUAN, China/BEIJING (Reuters) - For three days, a 67-year-old resident of Baiyuan village in central China waited outside her local bank branch in a bid to withdraw her savings following rumors of trouble at the rural lender.
+YICHUAN, China/BEIJING, Oct 31 (Reuters) - For three days, a 67-year-old resident of Baiyuan village in central China waited outside her local bank branch in a bid to withdraw her savings following rumours of trouble at the rural lender.

 When guards outside the Yichuan Rural Commercial Bank branch finally let her in on Thursday, staff advised her not withdraw her two-year time deposit.